oils-for-unix/oils/doc/known-differences.md

     local -A assoc=(['one']=1 ['two']=2)  # -A is redundant
     echo ${assoc['one']}                  # 1

-In bash, the distinction between the two is blurry, e.g. in cases like this:
+In bash, the distinction between the two is blurry, with cases like this:

     local -A x=(foo bar)                  # -A disagrees with literal local -a y=(['one']=1 ['two']=2)      # -a disagrees with literal

+These are disallowed in OSH.

+Notes:

+- The [pp]($help:pp) builtin is useful for gaining an understanding of the data model.
+- See the [Quirks](quirks.html) doc for details on how Oil uses this cleaner model while staying compatible with bash.

 ### Args to Assignment Builtins Aren't Split or Globbed